 Dear Aunt Claire,

 By now you know that Blake and I are deeply in love and celebrating that by getting married this August.
-Unfortunately, space is limited and since we’ve never been incredibly close, you will NOT be invited to attend.
+Unfortunately, space is limited and since we’ve never been incredibly close, you will not be invited to attend.

-The reason for this anti-invite is so you know your invite did NOT get lost in the mail but rather that no invite is going to be coming.
+The reason for this anti-invite is so you know your invite did not get lost in the mail but rather that no invite is going to be coming.
 We know you’ll understand and wish us well on our marriage and life of happiness together.

-With Love (but not too much love)
+With Love (but not too much love), Teresa and Blake

 What better way to start a life of love, understanding, and unity than by telling your not close enough family and friends that they can’t come to your special day.
-What is wrong with these people!?
+What is wrong with these people?
 Why not just send out the invitations and deal with the fall out of questions about guest lists later?
 Why go out of your way to upset people?
-It seems so…wrong.
+It seems so… wrong.

 As if this wasn’t enough the new trend of “rude brides” has enlisted something even more offensive (in my opinion).
 What could be worse than that, you ask?
 The “B List” is worse, by far.
 This is where couples let you know that you didn’t quite make the guest list but that you are on the wait list.
 Yes, you heard me right, the wait list.
 So, they ask people to keep the date open, get an outfit ready, and maybe even a gift just in case room opens up.

 In this situation the “B lister” would be contacted if a first string invite couldn’t make it and space opened up.
 Isn’t that generous of the couple?
 The original article that I read stated that the “B list” guests still went to the wedding when they were called off the bench.
-WHAT!?
-I can see very few situations where I’d be okay being on a “wait list” and it would ONLY be if it was a new friend, a distant or old friend, or a sibling of a friend.
+What?
+I can see very few situations where I’d be okay being on a “wait list” and it would only be if it was a new friend, a distant or old friend, or a sibling of a friend.